smnbbrv/ngx-reverse-rest/README.md

 Leightweight, fully tested and as flexible as it could be (with DI in its heart).

-> This is an experimental phase.
-Use on your own risk!

 ## What it is about

 Terms: